rusefi/rusefi_documentation/rusEFI-Android.md

 One day we will publish rusEFI Android at the google store but for now you would have to install it using [rusEFI-release.apk](https://rusefi.com/build_server/rusEFI-release.apk)

+You would have to agree installing application not from Play Store and you would probably have to disable Google Play Protect.

 Q: How to disable "Google Play Protect"?